ariasdiniz/c_project_starter/README.md

 ## Usage

-To use the C Project Generator, follow these simple steps:
+To use the C Project Starter, follow these simple steps:

 1. Open a terminal window.